Riverus-Technologies/Backend-Python-Interview/README.md

     - Employee (person_id Foreign Key, department, role, line_manager person_id Foreign Key, created datetime, modified datetime)
 4. Django Admin views
     1. one for Person and Employee models
-    2. relevant fields should be seperately displayed in columns
+    2. relevant fields should be separately displayed in columns
     3. add filters for all fields
     4. sortable
 6. REST APIs to add, delete, modify single or multiple